Marking with urine is one of the most ordinary things a dog does. Dogs are territorial by nature, and leaving a scent is how they stake a claim.

 Diabetes Mellitus

-Some symptoms of diabetes in dogs are increased urination and recurrent infections, mainly of the urinary tract.
+Two telltale signs of diabetes in dogs are urinating more than usual and getting repeat infections, often in the urinary tract.

 Other Medical Causes